Actipro/WPF-Controls/Documentation/topics/bars/controls/gallery.md

 ### Item Selection

 The gallery control classes indirectly inherit `Selector` and therefore support all the selection features from that base class.
-A gallery item will be selected when it is clicked, or the `Enter` key is pressed while the gallery item has focus.
+A gallery item will be selected when it is clicked, or the <kbd>Enter</kbd> key is pressed while the gallery item has focus.
 This updates the gallery's `SelectedItem` property and raises the `SelectionChanged` event.
 As described above, at this point the gallery's `Command` will be executed with the gallery item being passed as the parameter.

 The gallery's `SelectedItem` property may be set at any time to alter the selected gallery item.